pulsar-edit/pulsar-edit.github.io/docs/blog/20240212-Daeraxa-FebruaryUpdate.md

 Currently, these filters are only available via the API directly, so they do not feature within Pulsar itself or in the PPR website UI, but we are looking to add this functionality in the future to make finding the exact package you want much easier.

-Now if only there was a way to find what all these different endpoints might be and how you could construct even fancier queries... well, if only there was a
+Now if only there was a way to find what all these different endpoints might be and how you could construct even fancier queries... well, if only there was a...

 ## Major update to our OpenAPI documentation for the PPR